 Digitising course readings using the CLA HE Licence

-About the ISS Scanning Service
+About the Library Scanning Service

 Do you want to scan extracts or journal articles from published material for Blackboard modules?
 The Library offers a digitisation service for academic staff under the Copyright Licensing Agency (CLA) Higher Education Licence.
 There is no charge for using this service when re-using limited extracts of articles or book chapters owned by the University.